 Nature protection is at the heart of our network and the protected areas that our members represent are our pride.
 We would like to introduce these beautiful nature areas to you and invite you to browse them by country.
 Once acquainted with them, we hope you will be inspired to know more, to visit, or – if you are a protected area manager – to become part of our network.

 Since some of our members represent large numbers of protected areas, not all of them are presented here.
-For more information please do not hesitate to contact the secretariat or our members directly.
+For more information please do not hesitate to contact the coordination or the country focal points.

 What is a protected area?

-According to the International Union for Conservation of Nature, IUCN, a protected area is a clearly defined geographical space, recognised, dedicated and managed through legal or other effective means to achieve the long term conservation of nature with associated ecosystem services and cultural values.
+According to the International Union for Conservation of Nature, IUCN (IUCN.org), a protected area is a clearly defined geographical space, recognised, dedicated and managed through legal or other effective means to achieve long term conservation of nature with associated ecosystem services and cultural values.

 Classification according to management objectives